 This application/report is due 180 days after the final administration decision is made upon a category determination submission under 40 CFR Part 403.6(a)(4).

 - Permit application instructions Non-Significant Categorical Industrial Users

 - Permit Application for Non-Significant Categorical Industrial User

 Zero Wastewater Discharge Permit Application

-Pursuant to the provision of all applicable ordinances of the Rock River Water Reclamation District, categorical significant industrial users connected to the District must apply for a Zero Wastewater Discharge if:
+Pursuant to the provision of all applicable ordinances of the Rock River Water Reclamation District, categorically significant industrial users connected to the District must apply for a Zero Wastewater Discharge if:

 - The user generates wastewater from a manufacturing process that is subject to any National Categorical Pretreatment Standards (NCPS), and

-- The User has elected to haul the process wastewater offsite for disposal and will not discharge these process wastewaters to the sanitary sewer.
+- The User has elected to haul the processed wastewater offsite for disposal and will not discharge these processed wastewaters to the sanitary sewer.

-- A categorical significant industrial user is any facility that has a process wastewater that is subject to the National Categorical Pretreatment Standards promulgated by the USEPA in accordance with Section 307(b) and (c) of the Act, and 40 CFR, Section 403.5 which applies to industrial users.
-For purposes of this application, “process wastewater” excludes sanitary, non-contact cooling and/or boiler blow down wastewater.
+A categorically significant industrial user is any facility that has processed wastewater that is subject to the National Categorical Pretreatment Standards promulgated by the USEPA in accordance with Section 307(b) and (c) of the Act, and 40 CFR, Section 403.5 which applies to industrial users.
+For purposes of this application, “processed wastewater” excludes sanitary, non-contact cooling, and/or boiler blow down wastewater.